 Writing a '1' to the Suspend bit halts the processor and cause the microcontroller to enter the suspend mode that significantly reduces power consumption.
 A pending, enabled interrupt or USB bus activity causes the device to come out of suspend.
 After coming out of suspend, the device resumes firmware execution at the instruction following the IOWR which put the part into suspend.
 An IOWR attempting to put the part into suspend is ignored if USB bus activity is present.
-See Section 8.0 for more details on suspend mode operation.
+See Suspend Mode on page 14 for more details on suspend mode operation.